Osvaldo Pugliese

-Osvaldo Pedro Pugliese (Buenos Aires, December 2, 1905 – July 25, 1995, Buenos Aires) was an Argentine tango musician.
+Osvaldo Pedro Pugliese (December 2, 1905 – July 25, 1995) was an Argentine tango musician.
 He developed dramatic arrangements that retained strong elements of the walking beat of salon tango but also heralded the development of concert-style tango music.
 Some of his music, mostly since the 1950s, is used for theatrical dance performances.
 In Buenos Aires, Pugliese is often played later in the evening when the dancers want to dance more slowly, impressionistically and intimately.

 Personal life

 His father, Don Adolfo Pugliese (1877–1945), pushed him to work harder; his mother, Aurelia Terragno (1880–1947), often whispered to her son while he was practicing, ¡Al Colón!
 (To the Colón!), referring to Buenos Aires' famous Teatro Colón, where only the country's finest artists play.
 His other brothers Adolfo Vicente and Alberto Roque were violinists.
 He was married two times, to María Concepción Florio and to Lydia Elman.
 His first wife died in 1971, and he had one daughter, Lucela Delma "Beba" Pugliese (b.
 1939), a pianist in her own right.